 If you can afford to live alone in a less fashionable neighborhood, than I recommend this is option.
 However if you absolutely must live in the city and need roomates, please keep the number to a maximum of two.
 Nevertheless, whenever possible, allow the house to have a moment of silence.
 Play no music, play no TV, have no chatter.
 Just let the house bathe in silence.
 This practice will have powerful effects on your mental health and atmosphere of your home.

 Good home care will significantly add to your health and well being.
 We lavishly waste time on trivialities such as Netflix show series.
 I now ask that you take some time to put systems in place to maintain the health of your home.
 Much of your physical and intellectual health depends on it.
 Take care of your home and your home takes care of you.
-For further education on hygiene, I highly recommend Florence Nightingale's little book: Notes on Nursing.
-And as always, don't forget to comment and subscribe.
-Thank you!
+For further education on hygiene, I highly recommend Florence Nightingale's Notes on Nursing.
+This little book is a classic!